vlang-association/blog/content/blog/introducing-foundation.md

 # Deadlines

-Unlike the development of the language itself, the Foundation **respects deadlines**, and we believe that deadlines help to make the evolution of the language/ecosystem transparent.
+We believe that deadlines help to make the evolution of the language/ecosystem transparent.
 Of course, it is not always possible to meet the deadlines, but even if the deadlines are postponed, it is not critical if this phenomenon does not become permanent.
 The Foundation **will notify** the community of any postponements, if any.